Sign up for Funding Circle newsletter!

 With online lenders, though, the financing process is much faster.
 Online lenders typically only ask for a few documents, like an invoice for the equipment and three to six months of bank statements.
 Depending on the lender, you might hear back within several hours or just a couple of days.
 If you’re approved, you can usually finance 80-100% of the cost of the equipment.

 If you have a great credit score and can afford to wait several months for a response, you may want to try applying for a bank or SBA loan to score a better rate.
 On the other hand, if you need to buy or replace equipment quickly to keep operations running, using an online lender is your best bet.

 At Funding Circle, our dental equipment term loans are designed to help dental practice owners like you get the equipment you need to meet your goals.
-If you qualify, you can borrow anywhere from $25,000 to $500,000 for up to five years, with competitive interest rates.
+If you qualify, the terms are flexible and for up to five years, with competitive interest rates.
 Plus, we offer fixed monthly payments (and no prepayment penalties), so you can manage your practice’s cash flow more easily.